'Game of Thrones,' 'Fleabag' take top honours at Emmy Awards

 Peter Dinklage, named best supporting actor for "Game of Thrones," set a record for most wins for the same role, four, breaking a tie with Aaron Paul of "Breaking Bad."

-"I count myself so fortunate to be a member of a community that is about nothing but tolerance and diversity, because in no other place I could be standing on a stage like this," said Dinklage, a little person.
+"I count myself so fortunate to be a member of a community that is about nothing but tolerance and diversity, because in no other place I could be standing on a stage like this," said Dinklage, who is a dwarf.

 "Ozark" star Julia Garner won the best supporting drama actress trophy against a field including four actresses from "Game of Thrones."